PrasannaPandugula/my-hashnode-repo/cmiszwpt4000502jpcelrfrdi.md

 **Storage Drivers**: The Entire process is taken care by storage layers.

-\*\*-\*\*Common storage drivers are AUFS, ZFS, BTRFS, Device Mapper, Overlay, Overlay2, The selection of storage drivers depends on OS, Ex, Ubuntu uses AUFS.
+Common storage drivers are AUFS, ZFS, BTRFS, Device Mapper, Overlay, and Overlay2.
+The selection of storage drivers depends on the OS, Ex, Ubuntu uses AUFS.

 \-Docker automatically selects storage drivers based on the OS.